Junbo345/active_learning/README.md

 # **Active Learning Strategies for Euclid Space Telescope**

-This code contains different active learning strategies meant to improve the classification rate for galaxy morphology.
+This code contains different active learning strategies to improve the classification rate for galaxy morphology.

+# Installation

+To Download the code using git: git@github.com:Junbo345/active_learning.git To Download the code using GithubCLI to bring GitHub to your terminal: gh repo clone Junbo345/active_learning